eoscanada/eosc/docs/content/en/features/offline-transaction-signing.md

 ---
-title: Offline transaction signing
+title: Offline Transaction Signing
 description:
 date: 2018-09-18
 weight: 30

 ---
-Including full cold wallet support
+Easily create a cold wallet for secure segregation of your keys from the internet.